CenterMark Properties

 CenterMark, formerly known as May Centers, was a mall development company owned by a consortium of Westfield Holdings Ltd., General Growth Properties, and Whitehall Street Real Estate L.P.
 III.
-And it was formerly owned by The May Department Stores Company until 1992, and Prudential Insurance until 1993.
+It was formerly owned by the May Department Stores Company until 1992, and Prudential Insurance until 1993.

 History

 The company previously developed malls under the name May Centers, Inc., which was then a subsidiary of the May Department Stores Company.
 The first shopping center that May Department Stores developed was an open-air shopping center that first opened in 1947 that later became the Baldwin Hills Crenshaw Plaza in Los Angeles.
 This shopping center grew around the second branch store of the May Company California division that opened on this site in 1947.

 A few years later, the May Department Stores built and opened in 1955 the Northland Shopping Center in Jennings, Missouri, to house one of their first suburban branch stores for their Famous-Barr department store division.

 In 1958, May Department Stores formed a subsidiary to handle their shopping center development which they called May Shopping Centers, Inc.

 During the mid-1980s, the May Department Stores noticed that their company's stock was vastly undervalued and that the company was at risk of becoming a hostile takeover target, May Department Stores needed to re-purchase some of its company's stock to increase the share price.
 To accomplish this, they needed to obtain cash quickly, which they did by making a deal with Prudential Insurance in which the insurance company gave May $550 million in exchange for 50% ownership of May Centers in 1988.
 In 1992, Prudential purchased the rest of May Centers and renamed the company CenterMark.

 The following year Prudential sold CenterMark to a consortium headed by Des Moines-based General Growth Properties and also included Australia-based Westfield Holdings Ltd. and Whitehall Street Real Estate L.P.
 III, an investment partnership operated by Goldman, Sachs & Co.
 At the time of the sale, CenterMark had owned or had interest in 19 malls or shopping centers in six states.
 In 1996, General Growth sold its share to Westfield, which enabled Westfield to add these properties to its existing collection of properties and rebrand all of their new acquisitions to the Westfield brand.

 Under May Department Stores ownership, the company obtained new retail projects only by creating them on previously undeveloped land.
 Under successive owners, the company did not develop any new properties nor purchase any new properties from other owners.